 If you're looking for a smaller pet friendly alternative than we absolutely recommend the Raindrop Peperomia instead of the Bird's Nest Fern!
 Although the Birds Nest Fern could potentially upset your pet's stomach if ingested, it's always better to take the safe option, and if your pet decided to munch on one of these raindrops, you'll know that they'll be totally fine!

 If a little bit of colour is what your looking for, than you better do your research before diving into one of these snazzy and sophisticated plants!
 If you're thinking of indulging in the Burgundy Rubber Tree, this could cause problems for your pets as these are highly toxic to most animals!
 However, not to worry!
-The Magnolia Teddy Bear is a great alternative for these and they still have that rich dark colour that we all know and love!
-Your pet will love cuddling up to this teddy bear.
+The Bromeliad is a great alternative for these and they still have that rich dark colour that we all know and love!

 Still not sure if you have the right plant?
 Check out our Plant Match Quiz to find your perfect plant frond!